 Cooking It Up On Mercer Island, WA

-I've been so fortunate to meet people with the same passion as I have for hospitality and feeding people.
-But, meeting Lisa Caruccio just by chance on the internet, turned out to be more than fate.
-Lisa lives in Mercer Island, Washington, just 15 minutes from downtown Seattle, and after raising her three children, she and her husband Rino, fulfilled her dream of opening Caruccio's in downtown Mercer Island where she hosts visiting chefs, throws parties, and welcomes the community to come together in the name of food and wine.
-She told me she finally made the decision to open Caruccios's after her very ill mother made her promise to to follow her dream.
-Soon after her mother's death Lisa found the perfect location, and she and Rino built their beautiful culinary event center.
+Lisa lives on Mercer Island in Washington, just 15 minutes from downtown Seattle, and after raising her three children, she and her husband Rino, fulfilled her dream of opening Caruccio's in downtown Mercer Island where she hosts visiting chefs, throws parties, and welcomes the community to come together in the name of food and wine.
+She told me she finally made the decision to open Caruccios's after her dying mother made her promise to follow her dream.
+Soon after her mother's death, Lisa found the perfect location and she and Rino built their beautiful culinary event center.

 My final day in Mercer Island started early.
 I drove into Seattle to the Pikes Place Market to have a quiet breakfast overlooking the pier.
 I purchased the meat for my class that night, and returned to Caruccio's to begin preparations for my Spanish Tapas cooking class.
 I made cheese-stuffed piquillo peppers, stuffed mushrooms, and a cheese platter for appetizers as guests arrived.
 We offered three Spanish wines to pair with the food throughout the night.
 I demonstrated Spanish meatballs in almond sauce, steak with Cabrales sauce, fierce potatoes with garlic aioli, and garlic peppery shrimp.
 I had cooked the steak in a sous vide bath all day, so it was perfectly cooked to medium rare before I seared it in a hot skillet with butter and Spanish olive oil.
 For dessert I made churro and chocolate.
 By the end of the evening every person was filled and happy.
 I announced I would be returning to Caruccio's in the summer to cook my seven course "Around the World Dinner", and every person in the room requested to be on the list to attend.